lsmallma/ProfessionalProfile/index.markdown

 layout: default
 ---

-I am a terrestrial ecologist and research fellow for the UK's National Centre for Earth Observations (NCEO), based in the School of GeoSciences, University of Edinburgh.
+I am a Research Fellow in the University of Edinburgh’s School of GeoSciences and an activity lead at the UK’s National Centre for Earth Observation (NCEO).
+My research focuses on understanding how ecosystems function, their impact on land-atmosphere exchanges of carbon and water, and their sensitivity to changes in climate and disturbance (e.g. fire and land use).
+I achieve this through combining simulation models of varied complexity and observations spanning in-situ measurement at field level through to global scale Earth Observation (EO).

 Terrestrial ecosystems play a major role in the global carbon cycle, underpinning ecosystem services including climate regulation.